testingcan/blog/content/ideological_superheros.md

 resilience, Myers poses a categorial transgression in that he is, to revert back to Carroll's definition, *incomplete*.
-In the same vein one could argue that, say, Obadiah Stane from the first Iron Man movie is in some sense incomplete in that he challenges Tony Starks cultural values by betraying him and betrying no sense of morality.
+In the same vein one could argue that, say, Obadiah Stane from the first Iron Man movie is in some sense incomplete in that he challenges Tony Starks cultural values by betraying him and betraying no sense of morality.
 Carroll uses the notion of impurity to posit a general and universal account of the horror genre.
 I don't intend to create a universal und unifying overview